Projects

 - Project icon and color - Update visual identity (Settings tab)

-- Description - Edit rich text description (Info tab)
+- Description - Edit rich text description (Details tab)

-- Start and target dates - Set project timeline (Info tab)
+- Start and target dates - Set project timeline (Details tab)

 - Visibility - Toggle private/public (Settings tab)